SaraRodriguez18/Grass_pollen_allergen-prediction-model/README.md

 ## Relevance
 This project sits at the intersection of:
-- environmental science
+- Environmental Science
-- aerobiology
+- Aerobiology
-- public health
+- Public health
-- climatology
+- Climate Change

 ## Files
 - `PollenAllergenPrediction_SaraRP.pdf` → presentation of the thesis in Environmental Sciences.